Shooting Mystery is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Frequently Asked Questions

-Below, we answer some questions you might have in mind about Vortex scopes!
+Below, I answer some questions you might have in mind about Vortex scopes!

 Where Are Leupold Scopes Made?

-The Vortex Diamondback Scopes are made in China!
+The Vortex Diamondback scopes is made in China.

 This specific Vortex scope is considered a step up to the Crossfire II series with improvements in terms of glass and features.